Kheirallah-Elie/SmartHomeDocumentationTechnique/README.md

 ### JSON Message Structure

-Upon toggling of a device, this is the JSON that will be added to the Payload to be transfered to the IoT Hub:
+Upon toggling of any device, this is an example of the content of the JSON Payload that will be integrated through the Arduino's JSON:

 ```json
 {
   "userId": "67754122ff97e995b6c1b44a",